opengovfoundation/madison/database/seeds/pages/faq.md

 A verified user is someone who has proven that they are a real human being, or a real representative of a real organization.
-Being a verified user gives your activity on Madison a little more weight--for example, by showing an elected official that you’re an actual constituent, or by demonstrating that you are an expert in a pertinent field.
+Being a verified user gives your activity on Madison a little more weight--for example, by showing an elected official that you're an actual constituent, or by demonstrating that you are an expert in a pertinent field.

 Request verification at the bottom of your profile page.